 You can support your state homeschool organization with a HOME Portfolio Evaluation!

 Homeschoolers of Maine (HOME) provides a convenient method for annual assessment, which fulfills the requirements of our homeschool statute.
-Portfolio reviews through HOME are easy, inexpensive, and require a minimal amount of preparation!
-By participating in a portfolio review through HOME, you will find help and encouragement and support your state homeschool organization, too!
-(Click here, to find out why supporting HOME is so important.)
+HOME portfolio reviews are easy and affordable!
+Reviews through HOME offer you help and encouragement, while supporting HOME, too!
+(Find out why supporting HOME is so important.)

 HOME Portfolio Reviews are offered three ways: